Dhara-95/CV/README.md

 #### Excellent Communicator

 - Strong communication is essential for a junior developer working within a wider tech team.
-At Makers my strong communication skills were demonstrated when working on a number of group projects throughout the course.
+At Makers, my strong communication skills were demonstrated when working on several group projects throughout the course.
 - Teamwork and communication were particularly important in our final project - we ensured to have regular stand-ups and retrospective meetings, which helped to build a great relationship within the team.
 This was especially important as we were all working remotely.

 - My excellent communication and teamworking skills have also been strengthened whilst working at ASOS.com.
-Working cross-functionally on the majority of projects required liaising with a number of stakeholders across various functions (e.g. Tech, Finance, Insight & Analytics and Buying & Merchandising).
+Working cross-functionally on the majority of projects required liaising with multiple stakeholders across various functions (e.g. Tech, Finance, Insight & Analytics and Buying & Merchandising).
 Therefore effective communication was essential in delivering projects on time.

 #### Analytical and Problem Solving Mindset

 - My analytical abilities were strengthened throughout my time at ASOS.com.
 These skills were demonstrated when I helped develop a successful Excel pricing model, which provided formula-based pricing recommendations for sale events across the entire product assortment.

 - More recently at Makers, I learnt how to effectively de-bug by following the error stack trace and gaining visibility of the error.
-- This was a particulary important skill for our final project, as we were using a new language and came across a number of errors.
-However we were able to successfully de-bug using the skills developed throughout the course.
+- This was a particularly important skill for our final project, as we were using a new language and came across various errors.
+However, we were able to successfully de-bug using the skills developed throughout the course.

 #### Fast Learner

--  At Makers being a fast learner and understanding new technical processes was essential to complete weekly challenges and group projects.
+-  At Makers, being a fast learner and understanding new technical processes were essential for completing weekly challenges and group projects.
 The course required a high level of self-led learning, which I have shown throughout the course by learning new languages in short timeframes.

-- An example of this is reflected in our final project, where my team and I learnt the fundementals of mobile app development to build an iOS app in under two weeks, using an entirely new tech stack.
+- An example of this is reflected in our final project, where my team and I learnt the fundamentals of mobile app development to build an iOS app in under two weeks, using an entirely new tech stack.

 ## Education